Reviews12 min read

 Premium ~$350/month 10,000+ contacts, unlimited audiences, advanced segmentation, phone support

-(Prices scale up significantly with contact count — 10,000 contacts on Standard runs around $100/month)
+(Prices climb significantly with contact count — 10,000 contacts on Standard runs around $100/month)

-My honest take on pricing: The free plan is genuinely useful for testing the platform or running a tiny list under 500 contacts.
+My honest take: The free plan is genuinely useful for testing the platform or running a tiny list under 500 contacts.
 But once you need basic automation beyond a welcome email, you're paying.
 And compared to competitors like Brevo, you're paying noticeably more — sometimes 40-50% more for comparable features.
-That said, you do get a more polished experience for that money.
-Whether "polished" is worth the premium is a call only you can make.
+You do get a more polished experience for that money, but whether that polish is worth the premium is your call.

 👉 Start with the free plan at Try Mailchimp and upgrade when you're ready.